filiptc/gorbit/README.md

 #GOrbit

 Simple HTTP MJPEG streaming for V4L2 webcams and pan/tilt control (for Logitech® Orbit AF only).
 Written in Go.

 ## Requirements
 * Own a V4L2 compatible camera and install v4l2 packages.
-* (optional) For controlling Logitech® Orbit AF, scroll down to [this section](#logitech®-orbit-af-control).
+* (optional) For controlling Logitech® Orbit AF, scroll down to [the Orbit section](#logitech-orbit-af-control).

 ## Install
+Download [latest release](https://github.com/filiptc/gorbit/releases/latest) for your architecture (Linux only).
+Extract and run binary.

-Download latest release for your architecture (Linux only).
-Be aware that the cross compiling for ARM devices (e.g. Raspberry Pi) will not work for the time being, due to CGO compiler limitations.
-If you need to compile for ARM devices, you will need to do so from within the device (and vice versa).
+*Note:* I can only provide X64 and ARM binaries for the time being.
+If you need a binary for a different architecture you will need to [build from sources](#build-from-sources) yourself.

 ## Usage
 #### CLI controls: